The VR Industry, Part 4: The Overall VR Ecosystem

 I believe that hardware startups are going to have a hard time growing into something very valuable — they can get acqui-hired, but I don’t see them reaching scale.
 Instead, what we’ll have is a scenario more akin to video game consoles: the core experience is owned and third-parties will be allowed to make peripherals that are less important.
 You can see this playing out in the controller space already: Samsung, Google, HTC, Facebook, and Microsoft have all opted to make their own controllers instead of letting others do it.
 Hardware will become even more consolidated as we complete the transition away from desktop and into mobile/standalone headsets where only the hardware integrated into the “phone” itself will matter.

-On the software side of things a lot of the problems left to solve are so-called “hard problems” involving algorithms: adaptive streaming, SLAM, compression, 8k-12k playback, eye tracking, face tracking, algorithmic avatar generation, etc. The big companies want to integrate and own this technology too.
-Some companies will get acquired, but it will mostly be in the instances that the startup is comprised of experts that a large tech company wants to absorb — in other words, more acqui-hires.
+On the software side of things, a lot of the problems left to solve are so-called “hard problems” involving algorithms: adaptive streaming, SLAM, compression, 8k-12k playback, eye tracking, face tracking, algorithmic avatar generation, etc. The big companies want to integrate and own this technology too.
+Some companies will get acquired, but it will mostly be in the instances where the startup is comprised of experts that a large tech company wants to absorb — in other words, more acqui-hires.
 I don’t see any large companies growing out of this area either.

 This is how I see it playing out: Because the hardware, operating systems, and core user experiences of VR are being created internally by the big companies, they will have the opportunity to integrate other functionality that today is handled by many different apps on your smartphone, for example: messaging, screen sharing, streaming, payments, and social.